 The district has adopted and implemented the state and federal policies for food service, including guidelines to restrict student access to vending machines.
-For more information regarding these policies and guidelines, see the principal.
 [See policy FFA for more information.]

 Pest Management Plan (All Grade Levels)

 The district is required to follow integrated pest management (IPM) procedures to control pests on school grounds.
 Although the district strives to use the safest and most effective methods to manage pests, including a variety of non-chemical control measures, periodic indoor and outdoor pesticide use is sometimes necessary to ensure a safe, pest-free school environment.